Observation of $\chi_{cJ}(J=0,1,2)\rightarrow p\bar{p}\eta\eta$: Introduction

 An intriguing enhancement near the $p\bar{p}$ threshold, referred to as the $X(p\bar{p})$, was discovered by the BES Collaboration in the radiative decay of $\jpsi\to\gamma p\bar{p}$~\cite{x1835} and subsequently confirmed by CLEO~\cite{cleo} and BESIII~\cite{B3}.
 However, no similar enhancement is found in the radiative decay $\Upsilon(1S)\to\gamma p\bar{p}$~\cite{1sppb} nor in the decay $\jpsi\to\omega p\bar{p}$~\cite{jjomg}.
 Many theories have been proposed to interpret the nature of this structure, including the quasibound nuclear baryonium~\cite{newb,Baryonium}, a multiquark resonance~\cite{hexaquark}, or an effect caused by final state interaction~\cite{fsi1,fsi2} near the $p\bar{p}$ production threshold.
 Therefore, further searches for an enhancement at this threshold in other hadronic final states are helpful to understand its properties.

-The excited baryon $N(1535)$ with $I(J^{P})=\frac{1}{2}({\frac{1}{2}}^-)$ is observed with a mass close to the one predicted from the quark model~\cite{Vrana:1999nt}.
+Charmonium decays also provide an excellent venue to study some excited baryons, such as $N(1535)$ with $I(J^{P})=\frac{1}{2}({\frac{1}{2}}^-)$, which is observed with a mass close to the one predicted from the quark model~\cite{Vrana:1999nt}.
 However, its unexpectedly large branching fraction for $N(1535)\to p\eta$ remains puzzling~\cite{BESIII:2012ssm, BESIII:2013xkm}.
-Charmonium decays provide an excellent venue to study excited baryons.
 BESIII has observed the $N(1535)$ via the decay of $\psi(3686) \to p\bar{p}\eta$~\cite{BESIII:2013xkm}.
 A search for $N(1535)$ via other charmonia, such as $\chicJ$ decays, can help understand the property of the $N(1535)$.